Renahud/quartz-eurostar/content/Tutorial F.md

 ### Model-based Testing

+Visualising Busines Workflows

 Workflows + business rules.

-### Visual acceptence test driven development
+### Visual acceptence test driven development (Visual ATDD)

 Best of everything, the goal of this tuto.

 - Test-friven like BDD
-- Vidial with MBT
+- Visual with MBT
 - Colaboration of 3 amigos
 - Separate logic and code using keywords.